 What attracted you to the role?
 I know that still racism exists, having experienced it myself and hearing of others’ experiences.
-It is imperative that everyone be anti-racist, actively against racism until it is completely eradicated.
+It is imperative that everyone be anti-racist, and act against racism until it is completely eradicated.
 During my studies, I co-founded RGU’s Black Liberation Network which is a network of students coming together to take a stand against racism.
 I have also led several activist campaigns in the past such as Black History Month and hope to add more value to the subject through SSS.

 Fun fact about yourself?
 I love football and I love scoring goals.
 I am a big boxing fan and my favourite sportspersons are Cristiano Ronaldo and Anthony Joshua.

 Meet Your Lead: I’m a Portuguese/American who grew up in Lisbon and has been living in Scotland since 2013.
 I’ve been an avid sportsperson for most of my life; taking every opportunity to get involved in sports teams, competitions, and outdoor activities.
-I studied at the University of Edinburgh – an undergraduate in Sports Science and a Masters in Sport Policy and International Development.
+I studied at the University of Edinburgh – as an undergraduate in Sports Science and a Masters in Sport Policy and International Development.

 Like most people, it was during my time at uni that I really came into my shell.
 One thing which definitely helped me was joining the Women’s Football Club.
 It was a place where I felt understood and like I could be entirely myself.
 It was during my Masters that I developed my passion for promoting equality and diversity through sport, particularly LGBTIQ inclusion.
-I now work as a Project Officer for LEAP Sports (Scotland’s LGBTIQ sports charity) and Football v Homophobia Scotland.
+I now work as a Senior Project Officer for LEAP Sports (Scotland’s LGBTIQ sports charity) and Football v Homophobia Scotland.